SebNickel/garrick/README.md

 ##### <a name="creating"></a>Creating cards

 Cards can be created using various "modes", some of which can mix and match.
-- **Normal multi-line mode** (default): Hitting Enter opens a new line on the present side of a card.
+- **Normal multi-line mode** (default): Hitting Enter saves the current line to the current side of the card and opens a new line.
 Ctrl+D finishes the current side.
 - **Single-line mode**: Hitting Enter finishes the current side of the card.
 - **Editor mode**: Enter new cards using a text editor.
 Saving and quitting the editor saves the card.
 You're then presented with a menu.
 Simply hitting Enter reopens the editor so you can write the next card.
 - **One-way mode** (default): Creates one-way cards.
 (See below.)